gtuzi/intro_2_rl/README.md

 ## Introduction
 Sutton & Barto's introductory book to RL is a fundamental reference for anyone starting off in RL or any RL practictioner.
-In this project I implement several (a selection) of the "boxed algorithms" - the algorithms shown in the grey boxes in the book.
+In this project I implement several (a selection) of the "boxed algorithms" - the algorithms shown in the grey boxes in the book, and additional algos whether they come from the exercises, or just natural extensions (e.g. Sarsa & Expected Sarsa).
-The environments used are not necessarily that used in the book.
+The environments used for the simulations are not necessarily those used in the book.
 I try to leverage existing environments (e.g. [Gymnasium]), and wrap the algorithms into agents which adhere to its interface.
-The idea here is these agents should work accross environments providing they provide Gymnasium-like front end.
+The idea here is these agents should work across environments.

 ## Features
 * Algorithms are implemented in Python/Numpy.